cliarie/resume/src.typ

   *Grade:* 4.0/4.0\
 ]

-*Relevant Coursework:* Data Structures · Computer Architecture · Systems Programming · Distributed Systems · Graph Theory · Abstract Linear Algebra · Statistics and Probability · Discrete & Fundamental Math · Complex Analysis
+*Relevant Coursework:* Data Structures · Computer Architecture · Systems Programming · Distributed Systems · Competitive Algorithmic Programming · Graph Theory · Abstract Linear Algebra · Discrete & Fundamental Math · Complex Analysis

 = Experience
 #entry[
   == CME Group
-  _Software Engineer_
+  _Software Engineer Intern_
 ][May 2024 - Present]

 - Implemented a new feature for the market data simulator NR to allow for realistic market data generation.
 - Aggregated CAML-wrapped SBE binary marketdata and encoded/decoded messages with SBE/iLinkBinary protocols to maintain an orderbook and skew marketdata effectively; simulated traders with self prevention ids to place orders in NR.
-- Streamed marketdata with Kafka and Cloud Pub/Sub and handled concurrency with a ring buffer to reduce contention.
+- Streamed marketdata with *Kafka* and Cloud *Pub/Sub* and handled concurrency with a *ring buffer* to reduce contention.
 - Reconciled incoming marketdata by keeping track of TOB orders and variable tick size instruments and increments.
-- Utilized Java and Spring Boot for backend development, ran Cucumber and Mockito for integration testing and creating Mock servers and gateway endpoints, and GKE GCP for containerization and deployment.
+- Utilized Java and Spring Boot for backend development, ran Cucumber and Mockito for integration testing and creating Mock servers and gateway endpoints, and *GKE GCP* for containerization and deployment.

 #entry[
   == AMD --- Disruption Lab